Active case

 The lawsuits argue:

-• TikTok earns more ad revenue when kids use TikTok more, so TikTok has a profit motive to ensure that it keeps them glued to the platform.
+• TikTok earns more ad revenue when kids use TikTok more, so TikTok has a profit motive to keep them glued to the platform.

-• Kid’s brains don’t have the maturity, impulse control and mental resilience of adults’.
+• Kids' brains don’t have the maturity, impulse control and mental resilience of an adult.
 As a result, they have a much harder time resisting the designs of platforms like TikTok.

-• TikTok has not warned families about these dangers and did not provide the tools that parents would need to effectively supervise their kids’ use.
+• TikTok hasn't warned families about these dangers and didn't provide the tools that parents would need to effectively supervise their kids’ use.

 Client profile